Skip to main content

 Organise your Montessori toys

 Order is another important factor for giving kids the autonomy they need.
-So let us give you some ideas for organising your Montessori toys.
-Make sure Montessori toys are accessible and visible at their height, so they can reach everything and get their toy independently.
+So let us give you some ideas for organising your toys.
+Make sure toys are accessible and visible at their height, so they can reach everything and get their toy independently.
 Rather than jumbling them all together, keep your toys on rotation.
 That way, you can avoid jumbling them up, refresh your organisation and spark your little one's interest.
 A reading corner at their height, and with the covers visible, lets kids choose the children's books that they're most interested in at that moment.
 We know that everyday life can leave your house looking not how you want it, but don't worry!
 But it does help kids take more care of their things and put things away before getting another toy out.

 Child safety